pimsmath/m2pi.ca/content/2024/employers.md

 engage with highly skilled talent, while also receiving innovative solutions to the math challenge submitted to the workshop.
-Mentors from your organization are encouraged to meet student participants face-to-face during a graduation event tentatively scheduled for May 26, 2024.
+Mentors from your organization are encouraged to meet student participants face-to-face during a graduation event on June 25, 2024 in Calgary, AB.
 There will also be an opportunity for all partner organizations to present job openings, internships, or other opportunities to students at this event.

+{{< button-dark
+  url="#contact"
+  text="Participate as an M2PI Mentor"
+>}}